 The appeal must be written by the Accused, addressed to the appropriate Appellate Officer, and delivered to the Office of Student Integrity within five (5) business days of the delivery of the decision.
-Appeal decisions will normally be rendered within ten (10) business days either in person, or accordance with the communication guidelines in Section D.2.
-Extension of these deadlines may be granted for extenuating circumstances.
+Appeal decisions will normally be rendered within ten (10) Business days either in person, or accordance with the communication guidelines in Section D.2.
 At the discretion of the Appellate Officer, a designee may be selected to determine the outcome of the appeal.